How to Wash Microfiber Cloth: Avoid These 5 Common Mistakes!

 Mistake #5: Improper Storage After Cleaning

 The final mistake occurs after washing: improper storage of microfiber cloths.
-Many people don’t realize that how you store your microfiber affects its performance and longevity.
+Many people don’t realize that how you store your cleaning supplies affect its performance and longevity.
 Incorrect storage can introduce contamination or damage the fibers before your next use.

 Common storage mistakes include: